wombleton/gitlaw-nz/acts/N/New Zealand Horticulture Export Authority Act 1987.md

 *   (1) Every person commits an offence against this Act who, with intent to deceive, makes any false or misleading statement or any material omission in any application, statement, or other communication made to the Authority or to any other person for the purposes of this Act.

-    (2) Every person who commits an offence against this Act or against any regulations made under this Act for which no penalty is provided elsewhere than in this subsection shall be liable on summary conviction to a fine not exceeding $4,000\.
+    (2) Every person who commits an offence against this Act or against any regulations made under this Act for which no penalty is provided elsewhere than in this subsection shall be liable on conviction to a fine not exceeding $4,000\.

+    Section 63(2): amended, on 1 July 2013, by [section 413][93] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 64 Consequential amendments